Where’s My hat?

 After a sufficient amount of time had passed and no reply letter appeared, I drove down from Idaho City to pester the PBS staff in person.
 But I never got past the receptionist, a diminutive woman with a no-nonsense attitude.

 They welcomed me as one welcomes someone you’re convinced doesn’t belong there, but they were cordial enough and even allowed me to sit at a desk.
 A few weeks earlier, the reporter who sat there had left for San Francisco.
 Talk about serendipity.
-I knew I had three months to learn my new craft and to make myself indispensable.
+But I knew I had three months to learn my new craft and to make myself indispensable.
 Even I realized volunteering would only get me so far.

 My task was to learn the TV lingo and to come up with story ideas for the daily half hour ‘Idaho Reports’ show, hosted by Marc Johnson.
 I still remember the pride I felt seeing my name in the credits for the first time, under “Production Assistance.”